Stability conditions in families: Moduli of complexes

 \begin{Lem}[{\citestacks{0DI5}}] Let $g \colon X \to S$ be a morphism of schemes which is flat and locally of finite presentation.
 Let $\phi \colon T \to S$ be a morphism of schemes.
 If $E \in \rD(X)$ is $S$-perfect, then $\res{E}{T} \in \rD(X_T)$ is $T$-perfect. \end{Lem}

-In particular, if $E \in \rD(X)$ is $S$-perfect, then by Lemmas~\ref{lemma-S-perfect-bc} and \ref{lem-relations-S-perfect}, the restriction of $E$ to any fiber of $g$ is a bounded coherent complex.
-This justifies thinking of an $S$-perfect object as a family of bounded coherent complexes.
+In particular, if $E \in \rD(X)$ is $S$-perfect, and we let $T = \Spec(\kappa(s))$ for a point $s\in S$, then Lemma~\ref{lem-relations-S-perfect} and Lemma~\ref{lemma-S-perfect-bc} show that the restriction $E_s$ of $E$ to the fiber of $g$ over $s$ is a bounded coherent complex.
+Therefore we may think of an $S$-perfect object as a family of bounded coherent complexes.
+However, these restrictions $E_s$ are not necessarily perfect complexes, so one should not mistake ``$S$-perfect'' to mean a family of perfect complexes.